This post may contain affiliate links. Please see our disclosure policy.

 Flaky bread dough mixed together in a clear glass bowl.

-1. Add in the flour, sugar, salt, milk, and softened butter.
+1. Add the flour, sugar, salt, milk, and softened butter.
 Stir until a shaggy dough forms.
 Knead the dough by hand on a floured surface for 5 to 7 minutes, or use a stand mixer with a dough hook until the dough is smooth and stretchy.

 Bread dough in a springform pan, before rising and baking.